verdaccio/verdaccio/website/translated_docs/zh-TW/plugins.md

 ### Storage Configuration

 This is an example how to set up a storage plugin.
+This is an example how to set up a storage plugin.
 All storage plugins must be defined in the **store** namespace.

 ```yaml
 store: